top of page

 Originally from Vienna (Austria), Luisa speaks multiple languages, has Hungarian and Anatolian-Greek roots, and is the proud great-granddaughter of a Socialist Holocaust-survivor.
 She lives and works in New York, and finds a home in the experimental/avant-garde.
 Her creations range from interdisciplinary installation performance works, experimental and music theater pieces, improvised music and movement, graphic scores and compositions, to video works, and opera.

-Luisa is also the creator and curator of New York's leading interdisciplinary womxn/non-binary artists series Women Between Arts at The New School (College of Performing Arts) and a member of the free improv band PlayField (577 Records), the audio-visual collective Dilate Ensemble, the online NowNet Arts Lab Ensemble, and the vocal-movement ensemble Constellation Chor.
+Additionally, Luisa is the creator and curator of former New York's leading interdisciplinary women/non-binary artists series Women Between Arts at The New School (College of Performing Arts), which was active from 2017-2021.

 She has been commissioned to create new works by the Austrian Cultural Forum, as well as Roulette Intermedium, where she premiered her interdisciplinary piece "Babəl" in June 2021, which also received a grant by the Foundation for Contemporary Arts.

-Collaborations include: Tania Chen, Kenneth Goldsmith, Shelley Hirsch, Arturo O’Farrill, Jenny Romaine, Peter Schumann, Kenny Wollesen, John Zorn, and through Constellation Chor: Claire Chase, Sarah Hennies, Ashley Fure, and the New York Philharmonic.
+Collaborations include: Daniel Carter, Tania Chen, Kenneth Goldsmith, Shelley Hirsch, Arturo O’Farrill, Carole Kim, William Parker, Jenny Romaine, Peter Schumann, Kenny Wollesen, John Zorn, and through Constellation Chor: William Brittelle, Claire Chase, Sarah Hennies, Ash Fure, and the New York Philharmonic.

 Residencies include: Pioneer Works (Music), Sounds of Freedom via 577 Records in Rome (Italy), Chulitna Lodge in Alaska, Rockefeller Pocantico Center (with Arturo O’Farrill), CounterPulse San Francisco (with Dilate Ensemble), and Judson Church (as part of Constellation Chor).

-Noteworthy venues Luisa performed at include: Lincoln Center, The Getty Museum, Pioneer Works, Roulette Intermedium, National Sawdust, Rockefeller Center, The Austrian Cultural Forum NY, Jewish Museum, The Kitchen, Queens Museum, Museum of the Moving Image, The Stone, Park Avenue Armory, Judson Memorial Church, Queenslab, The Albright Knox Art Gallery (Buffalo), Center for Maine Contemporary Arts (Maine), Kunstbetrieb and Rhiz (Vienna, Austria), and various others.
+Noteworthy venues Luisa performed at include: Lincoln Center, The Getty Museum, Pioneer Works, Roulette Intermedium, MoMa PS1, National Sawdust, Rockefeller Center, The Austrian Cultural Forum NY, Jewish Museum, The Kitchen, Queens Museum, Museum of the Moving Image, The Stone, Park Avenue Armory, Judson Memorial Church, Queenslab, The Albright Knox Art Gallery (Buffalo), Center for Maine Contemporary Arts (Maine), Museum im Schloss Bad Pyrmont (Bad Pyrmont, Germany), Volkstheater Wien/Rote Bar, Porgy & Bess, Rhiz, Kunstbetrieb (all in Vienna, Austria), and various others.

 With her band PlayField Luisa is signed on the record label 577 Records.

-Additionally, Luisa is a certified Deep Listening® Practitioner (by the Center for Deep Listening after Pauline Oliveros) and is currently teaching at The New School, College of Performing Arts, as a capstone advisor.
+Additionally, Luisa is a certified Deep Listening® Practitioner (by the Center for Deep Listening after Pauline Oliveros).

 Her primary focus is the art and exploration of voice, sound, and movement in space, often working with fellow-musicians in an experimental, ritualesque setting, exploring the relationship between sonic and physical movement (what she refers to as "field work").